ploomber/contributing/contributing/process-outline.md

-# Development process
+# Process outline

-This guide should give you an overview of what the process looks like, the different steps etc.
+This guide provides an overview of what the contribution process is like.

-The flow in general:
-1. Get an issue assigned.
+1. Get an issue assigned
 2. Describe what's the acceptance criteria (what I'm going to work on, what's the definition of done)
-3. Submit a PR.
+3. Submit a PR
 4. Review Process
 5. Demo

 Let's dive into each of these sections:

-## 1. Getting issue assigned:
+## 1. Getting issue assigned
 - Start by identifying the issue that you're going to work on from the project's issue tracker/or the one you got assigned.
 - The project's maintainers may assign you an issue, or you can choose one that you're interested in working on.

-## 2. Describe the Acceptance Criteria:
+## 2. Describe the Acceptance Criteria
 - Before starting to work on the issue, describe the acceptance criteria (AC).
 - The AC stage should be resolve in **24 hours** from issue assignment.
 - Describing the criteria includes what you're going to work on,